-Born in 1967, Autumn Borts grew up learning to make pottery from her mother, Linda Cain, and grandmother, Mary Cain.
+Born in 1967, Autumn Borts-Medlock grew up learning to make pottery from her mother, Linda Cain, and grandmother, Mary Cain.
 Her first creations were animal figurines and small pots.
 As she grew, so did her styles and designs.
 She says Nature has provided her greatest inspiration but there's also an old Georgia O'Keefe poster in her studio that jogs her inspiration when nothing else is working.

 Autumn learned to work with different colors of clay and her pieces now often have four or five different colors accentuating her intricate carved designs.